What commodity futures are all about

 Say you’re a farmer who has just planted a yearly crop of wheat.
 From a financial perspective, you’re now in the somewhat awkward position of holding much of your net assets in the form of a planted-but-not-yet-ready-for-harvesting field of wheat.
 This unfortunately means that you’re heavily exposed to the market price of wheat: if, by harvest time, the price of wheat has gone down, you’ll find yourself significantly poorer than expected.

 Standard financial advice is to diversify your investments: don’t put all your eggs in one basket.
-2 If you find yourself structurally long wheat futures, the obvious thing to do to get out of this predicament is to sell some of those wheat futures now and hedge your bets.
+2 If you find yourself structurally long wheat futures, the obvious thing to do to get out of this predicament is to hedge your bets by selling some of them.
 Instead of waiting for the wheat to grow and then selling it, you should find someone to sell futures contracts to, with the intent of fulfilling those contracts using the wheat now growing in your field; or, in other words, go and sell some of those nature-provided wheat futures that currently constitute a scarily large percentage of your financial portfolio!

 Historically, the desire of farmers to do this played a big part in the development of commodity futures markets.
 Farmers are in a particularly precarious position, with a significant fraction of their assets at any given time being buried underground in a field somewhere.
 But many businesses are prone to this sort of problem: if you plan on producing a given good, you’re structurally long futures of that good, and likewise anyone who needs a given good as an input is structurally short futures of it.
 This is bad: after all, you’re trying to run a business, not speculate on future asset prices, in either direction.
-The way you can escape this trap is by selling futures contracts (to get rid of a structural long position) or by buying them (to get rid of a structural short position.)
+The way you can escape this trap is by selling futures contracts (for a business with a structural long position, like farming) or by buying them (for a business that is structurally short.
+3 )